gohugoio/hugo/content/content-management/organization.md

 https://example.com/posts/index.html
 ```

+The [sections][] can be nested as deeply as you need.
+The important part to understand is, that to make the section tree fully navigational, at least the lower-most section needs a content file. (i.e. `_index.md`).

 ### Single Pages in Sections

 Single content files in each of your sections are going to be rendered as [single page templates][singles].
 Here is an example of a single `post` within `posts`: